-When you make a donation or other payment to Practical Action, we will use your payment and contact details, payment amount, date and time of payment to process that payment and take any follow-up administrative action needed (for example, sending a receipt).
+When you donate or other payment to Practical Action, we will use your payment and contact details, payment amount, date and time of payment to process that payment and take any followup administrative action needed (for example, sending a receipt).

 If you choose to include Gift Aid in a donation to us, we will also ask for your address and UK taxpayer status as this information is required by law.
 You can read more about how Gift Aid works here.
 This information is needed for us to fulfil our obligations under tax (sections 413 to 430 Income Tax Act 2007) and charity law.
-Information associated with Gift Aid declarations must be retained for 7 years.
 This information will be shared with HMRC for tax regulation purposes and may also be shared with the Fundraising Regulator and the Charity Commission in the event of an enquiry or investigation.

 Responding to enquiries

 If you contact us with a question, comment, compliment or complaint then we will keep a record of this correspondence and any associated documents.
 This is so that we have the information available in the event of a follow-up, dispute, investigation or to tailor appropriate communications to you.

 Notifying you of changes to policies